AlquistManager/alquist-random-dialogue-generator/README.md

 For the appropriate NLP response when testing the alquist manager on generated dialogue please use following wit.ai server access token:

     4GHEIUDP772M6K6GHEEJQYH3D3QTBI5D

+## Test
+You can test random net of nodes by ``main_test.py`` in ``test_script`` folder.
+How to do it is described in https://github.com/AlquistManager/alquist-random-dialogue-generator/blob/master/test_script/README.md